kiurd-gentleman/remix-custom-route/README.md

-Here’s a detailed and SEO-friendly description for your README file:

----

-# remix-custom-routes
+# remix-custom-router

-`remix-custom-routes` is a Vite plugin for dynamically managing Remix project routes.
+`remix-custom-router` is a Vite plugin for dynamically managing Remix project routes.
 It simplifies route discovery and configuration by analyzing your project's folder structure, allowing you to focus on building features rather than handling manual route setups.

 ## Features